Who is the First Rate Credit Union?

 Formed in 1982, the First Rate Credit Union Ltd is owned and run for current and retired employees of BAE Systems plc.
 The First Rate Credit Union is recognised by BAE Systems.
 First Rate Credit Union is a member of the Association of British Credit Unions Ltd, (ABCUL).
 We are authorised and regulated by the Financial Conduct Authority.
 Their website is www.fca.org.uk.

 A credit union is a Not for Profit financial co-operative institution, that is owned and controlled by its members.
 Members of a credit union save in a common fund.
 Only people who come within the common bond of a credit union can join it and make use of its services.
 A credit union is directed by a volunteer Board of Directors.

 Regular savings form a common pool of money, which in turn provides the following benefits:

 - Competitive interest rate loans, which vary according to the amount borrowed.

 - Simple and flexible savings facilities.

-- Annual dividends on savings (according to profits).
+- Annual dividends on savings if we make a surplus.